Someone Created A Fake Kylie Cosmetics Site — & The Real Kylie Is PISSED

-In a little under two years, Kylie Jenner has turned Kylie Cosmetics into a multi-million dollar beauty empire.
-The brand churns out Lip Kits faster than our paychecks can direct deposit, and it seems like there’s a new limited-edition collection every time we refresh the site.
+In a little under two years, Kylie Jenner has turned Kylie Cosmetics into a multi-million pound beauty empire.
+The brand churns out Lip Kits faster than our pay cheques can direct deposit, and it seems like there’s a new limited-edition collection every time we refresh the site.

 But the next time you Google “Kylie Cosmetics” to browse the newest collection, you might not want to click on the first thing you see.
 Why?
 That Kylie Cosmetics Google ad screenshot below is not what it looks like — it's actually part of a growing epidemic of fake beauty products flooding the web.